 I’m about to make an admission that will probably cross me off some Christmas card lists: I’m not an animal lover.
 I prefer plants, mountains, trees and waterfalls to things that walk on four legs, fly, swim or crawl (definitely crawl).
 But hold your horses – just because I’m not glued to Springwatch or the latest David Attenborough offering doesn’t make me a bad person.
 I just happen not to get a buzz from watching film of zebras in the wild or enjoy listening to hyperactive BBC presenters trilling about water voles as they sit around a firepit in the wilds of Norfolk.
 And I’m so sorry, but I don’t go gooey over those cutesy videos people post on Facebook of murderous looking dogs cuddling up to ducklings…

 We’ve had a little trouble with a blackbird this week.
-The weather was good, the French doors were open into the dining room and Michael was inside keeping an eye on Roger Federer.
-I was lolling in the garden with my nose in a book when I looked up to see Michael rushing through the dining room to the kitchen, yelling “There’s a bird in the house!”
+The weather was good, the French doors were open into the dining room and Mr B was inside keeping an eye on Roger Federer.
+I was lolling in the garden with my nose in a book when I looked up to see Mr B rushing through the dining room to the kitchen, yelling “There’s a bird in the house!”
 Sure enough there was a blackbird flapping wildly against the inside of one of the kitchen windows.
-It took a good five minutes for Michael to coral the poor thing out of the doors, by which time it had left evidence of its occupation all over the windowsill, floor and worktop.
+It took a good five minutes for Mr B to coral the poor thing out of the doors, by which time it had left evidence of its occupation all over the windowsill, floor and worktop.

 Which sort of confirms my feeling that I prefer trees and hills…